arshadpatel/arshadpatel/README.md

-# Hello, I'm Arshad Mahmood Patel 👋
+# Hello, I'm Arshad Mahemood Patel 👋

 A passionate and driven Computer Science and Engineering student on a journey to explore the ever-evolving world of technology.